National Vision (NASDAQ:EYE) Issues FY 2021 Earnings Guidance

-National Vision (NASDAQ:EYE) issued an update on its FY 2021 earnings guidance on Thursday morning.
+National Vision (NASDAQ:EYE) updated its FY 2021 earnings guidance on Thursday.
 The company provided EPS guidance of 1.070-1.120 for the period, compared to the Thomson Reuters consensus EPS estimate of $0.890.
 The company issued revenue guidance of $1.98 billion-$2.03 billion, compared to the consensus revenue estimate of $1.96 billion.

-National Vision (NASDAQ:EYE) last posted its earnings results on Thursday, May 13th.
-The company reported $0.48 earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of $0.32 by $0.16.
-National Vision had a net margin of 3.94% and a return on equity of 9.87%.
-The firm had revenue of $534.20 million during the quarter, compared to the consensus estimate of $514.35 million.
-During the same period last year, the firm posted $0.28 EPS.
-The firm’s revenue for the quarter was up 13.7% on a year-over-year basis.
-On average, research analysts expect that National Vision will post 0.75 earnings per share for the current fiscal year.

-EYE has been the topic of several analyst reports.
-Citigroup raised their price target on shares of National Vision from $57.00 to $52.00 in a research note on Thursday, March 4th.
-TheStreet raised shares of National Vision from a c+ rating to a b rating in a research note on Monday, May 3rd.
-Finally, Wells Fargo & Company raised their price target on shares of National Vision from $52.00 to $55.00 and gave the stock an overweight rating in a research note on Wednesday, March 3rd.
-Two analysts have rated the stock with a hold rating and four have issued a buy rating to the company.
-National Vision currently has a consensus rating of Buy and an average target price of $51.00.
+Several brokerages recently issued reports on EYE.
+TheStreet upgraded National Vision from a c+ rating to a b rating in a report on Monday, May 3rd.
+Wells Fargo & Company upped their price objective on National Vision from $52.00 to $55.00 and gave the company an overweight rating in a research note on Wednesday, March 3rd.
+Finally, Citigroup upped their price objective on National Vision from $57.00 to $52.00 in a research note on Thursday, March 4th.
+Two research analysts have rated the stock with a hold rating and four have issued a buy rating to the company.
+The stock has an average rating of Buy and an average target price of $51.00.

-In related news, CAO Melissa Rasmussen sold 3,267 shares of the firm’s stock in a transaction that occurred on Tuesday, May 18th.
-The shares were sold at an average price of $50.32, for a total value of $164,395.44.
-Following the sale, the chief accounting officer now directly owns 2,651 shares of the company’s stock, valued at $133,398.32.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through this hyperlink.
-Also, CEO L Reade Fahs sold 160,828 shares of the firm’s stock in a transaction that occurred on Wednesday, May 19th.
-The stock was sold at an average price of $48.23, for a total transaction of $7,756,734.44.
-Following the completion of the sale, the chief executive officer now directly owns 381,831 shares in the company, valued at $18,415,709.13.
+In other National Vision news, CAO Melissa Rasmussen sold 3,267 shares of the firm’s stock in a transaction dated Tuesday, May 18th.
+The stock was sold at an average price of $50.32, for a total value of $164,395.44.
+Following the sale, the chief accounting officer now owns 2,651 shares of the company’s stock, valued at approximately $133,398.32.
+The transaction was disclosed in a legal filing with the SEC, which is accessible through this hyperlink.
+Also, CEO L Reade Fahs sold 160,828 shares of the firm’s stock in a transaction dated Wednesday, May 19th.
+The shares were sold at an average price of $48.23, for a total value of $7,756,734.44.
+Following the completion of the sale, the chief executive officer now directly owns 381,831 shares in the company, valued at approximately $18,415,709.13.
 The disclosure for this sale can be found here.
-2.60% of the stock is currently owned by company insiders.
+Corporate insiders own 2.60% of the company’s stock.

 National Vision Company Profile